aberezhk/simple-mock-server/README.md

 #### app.js
 app.js exports express application.
 By default application will be listening on port 3000.
 On start two global variables are created: mockConfiguration and mockHistory.
-* **mockConfiguration** stores current mock configuration as an array of key:value pairs.
+* **mockConfiguration** stores current mock configuration as an array of MockedRequest elements.
-As a key url+params string of each element provided in the body of POST /mock/configuration request will be used.
-As a value item itself will be stored.
 * **mockHistory** stores all requests that come to mock server, excluding those prefixed with '/mock'.
-Following request attributes are recorded: originalUrl, method, headers, body
+Following request attributes are recorded: originalUrl, path, query string, method, headers, body

 app.js routes all requests prefixed with '/mock' to mock.js router.
 All other requests are routed to index.js